dyc3/opentogethertube/README.md

 # Contributing

 Contributions are welcome.
-The current iteration is named "Flare", and you can see what's currently being worked on under the "projects" tab.
+The current iteration is named "Firework", and you can see what's currently being worked on under the "projects" tab.

 ## Setting up your dev environment